Orq.ai vs Toloka

 - How much does it cost?

-- Orq.ai offers a free plan and paid plans starting at $20/month.
+- Orq.ai offers a free tier with basic features and paid plans for advanced governance and collaboration tools.

 - Does it have a free plan?

-- Yes, Orq.ai has a free plan for individuals.
+- Yes, Orq.ai provides a free plan suitable for individuals and basic use.

 - What integrations does it support?